microsoft/Logic-App-STD-Advanced-Tools/README.md

 1. Open Kudu (Advanced Tools) of Logic App Standard and upload this tool into a folder
 ![image](https://user-images.githubusercontent.com/72241569/139808016-75b98cb6-c976-4b90-a23b-c032020094c2.png)

-2. Use command **LAVersionReverter backup -cs [ConnectionString] -la [LogicAppName(no case sensetive)]** to backup all the existing workflows.
+2. Use command **LAVersionReverter backup -cs [ConnectionString] -la [LogicAppName]** to backup all the existing workflows.
 The connection string can be found in Storage Account - Access Key
    After run the command, the tool will create a new folder which called "**Backup**", the sub-folders will be named as workflow name.
 Each definition will be a seperate json file.
 ![image](https://user-images.githubusercontent.com/72241569/182768428-33c48551-5b92-42ec-9e0e-324832b9aa13.png)